hack-technicolor/hack-technicolor/docs/Unlock.md

     In older versions of this GUI, it has bricked low space devices like the TG799vac.
     It now has a brick prevention method in place so this is not so much of a worry.
     Do not use versions older than `9.5.60`.

+### tch-gui-unhide

+Another GUI modification option for Telstra branded devices _only_ (especially Telstra Smart Modems) running firmware version 17.2 and later is [available here](https://github.com/seud0nym/tch-gui-unhide).
+If you encounter any issues after installing this mod, please open a [GitHub issue here](https://github.com/seud0nym/tch-gui-unhide/issues) to ask for support.

+Because this GUI modification is limited to Telstra branded devices, there are very few bugs.
+It exposes all of the hidden GUI cards and adds a few unique features like DNS hijacking and package management.

+This Github repository also contains many [utility scripts](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#readme) to simplify maintenance and add features to these devices.
+Some of these scripts are applicable to any device, not just those that are Telstra branded.
+In addition, there are scripts to turn Telstra Smart Modems into [EasyMesh nodes](https://github.com/seud0nym/tch-gui-unhide/tree/master/wifi-booster#readme), and to replace dnsmasq with [AdGuard Home](https://github.com/seud0nym/tch-gui-unhide/tree/master/adguard#readme).

 ## Change DNS